rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ## 5.21.36 Fictitious or incorrect places of publication

 <a name="5.21.36.1">5.21.36.1</a> If the place of publication appearing on the manifestation is known to be fictitious or incorrect, transcribe it nonetheless and make an explanatory [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/).
-If the actual place is known, or can be reasonably surmised, supply a correction in square brackets.
-Use a modern form of the name in the language of the cataloging agency, and give the basis for the correction in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.32.2](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.2)).
+If the actual place is known, or can be reasonably surmised, supply the correction and its basis in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.32.2](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.2)).

-<a name="5.21.36.2">5.21.36.2</a> *Optionally*, if the place name is known to be fictitious, transcribe it as it appears and supply in square brackets the actual place name, if known.
-Give the basis for the correction or clarification in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.32.3](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.3))
+<a name="5.21.36.2">5.21.36.2</a> *Optionally*, if the place name is known to be fictitious, transcribe it as it appears and supply in square brackets the actual place name, preceded by "that is," if known.
+Use a modern form of the name in the language of the cataloging agency, and give the basis for the correction or clarification in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.32.3](/DCRMR/ppdm/Note-on-publication-statement/#5.24.32.3))

 >Example:
 >Place of publication: <CITE>Londres [that is, Paris]</CITE>
 >Note on publication statement: <CITE>Actual place of publication from: Weller, E.O.
 Falsche Druckorte</CITE>

-<a name="5.21.36.3">5.21.36.3</a> *Optionally*, if considered necessary for identification, supply in square brackets the modern form of the name of the place.
-Use a modern form of the name in the language of the cataloging agency.

 ## 5.21.37 No place of publication